-- Step 1 Use the File > Preferences > Gridding option menu to select the Interpolator or the Surfer option as desired and then click on the Contours button. - Step 2 The 2-D Output Plotter screen will appear.
+- Step 3 Use the Settings > Gridding option menu to select the Interpolator or the Surfer option as desired and then click on the Contours button. - Step 4 The 2-D Output Plotter screen will appear.
 The Interpolator mode is shown in Figure 4.

-Figure 4 - The 2-D Output Plotter with Interpolator screen.
+Figure 4 - The 2-D Output Plotter (Contour) with Interpolator screen.

-- Step 3 Select the averaging period (short or long term), the file containing the results, the Dataset and the Time (if required) to be plotted. - Step 4 If required, use the Advanced Options... button to change the number of grid lines or to specify user defined contour levels, as shown in Figure 5.
+- Step 5 Select the file type (short or long term), the file containing the results, the Dataset and the Time (if required) to be plotted. - Step 6 If required, use the Advanced Options... button to change the number of grid lines or to specify user defined contour levels, as shown in Figure 5.
 The Gridding method can also be changed.
 The options available with the Interpolator option are Inverse Distance, Kriging, Kriging (all points), Natural Neighbour and Triangulation (additional options are available with Surfer).
 The appearance of the output contours will depend on which of these has been chosen.
 Natural Neighbour is a suitable choice in most instances.
-Once advanced options have been selected, click Close to return to the main contour plotter screen.
+Once advanced options have been selected, click Close to return to the main output plotter screen.